reshma-ITT/jenkins-git/README.md

 # jenkins-git
-1.A simple project to test jenkins git integration 2.And it should be triggered by any change
+A simple project to test jenkins git integration.
+It should be triggered by any change.